 - “Hot” ears

-It’s important to be able to take note of any of these symptoms, so you can pinpoint the culprit of the inflammation and infection, and determine what type of treatment should be done to remedy it.
+It’s important to be able to take note of any of these symptoms, so you can pinpoint the culprit of the inflammation, and determine what type of treatment should be done to remedy it.

 Allergic reactions could be seasonal or dietary—so you may want to check if your pooch has recurring reddening ears during certain times of the year, or if there are any changes that you’ve made in their daily meals, even treats.

 Dogs who accidentally ingest food that they are allergic to (such as soy, chicken, grains, etc.) manifest allergies through skin inflammation, instead of respiratory symptoms like us humans—so there isn’t a lot of sneezing and ha-chooing to clue you in on their condition, but their skin will definitely show the signs.
 Red, swollen ears are usually number one on the list.

 If your adorable canine loves the water, and is the first to jump into the pool for some wading and swimming, it might not be as fun once the moistures sets in and gets stuck inside his ear canals.
 The wetness and his body temperature, combined with the usual microorganisms already taking residence inside his ears may cause overgrowth, and eventually, irritation and redness.

 This goes for improper bathing and grooming as well, especially for pooches with non-erect, floppy ears.
 This is why it is absolutely important to learn how to clean Puppy up to prevent doing more harm than good.
 So yes, it’s time to stop blindly poking through her ears with Q tips in the hopes of catching all the debris, and thank your dog for all the patience and self-restraint—some have bitten for much, much less.

 Fungi (as much as we feel uncomfortable even just saying the word) naturally exists in our bodies, and our canines are no exception.
 What brings about issues in canine ears may actually be connected to a compromised immune system.